tetratelabs/istio-0to60/docs/the-app.md

 kubectl get mutatingwebhookconfigurations
 ```

-If you have extra time, explore the `istioctl kube-inject` command.
+If you have extra time, explore the `istioctl kube-inject --help` command.

 ## Deploy the application